 The most important detail in the official rules is that your reason for travel controls the checklist.
 On IRCC’s live visitor visa application page, the government separates the workflow into tourist, business visitor, family visit, and a few other special cases.
 That means there is no single static Canada visitor visa checklist PDF that perfectly covers every case.

-There is an official IMM 5484 document checklist PDF, and it is still useful as a prep sheet.
+There is an official IMM 5484 document checklist, and it is still useful as a prep sheet.
 But the current IRCC apply page is the stronger source because it breaks the documents down by trip type and says clearly that:

 - not every listed document is required in every case